 “Seek My face, my child, there is rest in My arms alone.
 Trust My heart and that I delight in bringing beauty out of brokenness.”

 And sometimes, when we are facing difficult situations, trusting the Lord seems impossible because fear is too strong and we are too weak and we are just ready to give up.
 But still, even in our doubt, He asks,

 “Can you trust My heart even when you can’t trace My hand?”

 And so going to school was the ultimate test of whether or not I could really learn to trust in Him.

 But this word, trust, is so overused, how do I even begin to learn how to trust?

 As Jerry Bridges says, “Trust is not a passive state of mind.
 It is a vigorous act of the soul by which we choose to lay hold on the promises of God and cling to them despite the adversity that at times seeks to overwhelms us.”

-So trust is a choice.
+So trust is a choice, not necessarily a feeling.
 I must wake up everyday, and before I do the hard thing in front of me I make this choice to cling to His promises and trust His heart.
-So that is what I did.
+So that is what I had to learn to do.